robotics-erlangen/framework/COMPILE.md

 The following instructions advise to execute `make` without arguments, thus building **all** targets.
-This is **not needed** if you just want to use the `simulatorcli`.
-Build it using `make simulatorcli`, that will be significantly faster.
+This is **not needed** if you just want to use the `simulator-cli`.
+Build it using `make simulator-cli`, that will be significantly faster.

 ## Linux